 Mrs Joyce, Mrs Simpson and the Reception class team.

 Phonics and Reading

-Thank you to those parents who were able to make it to our Phonics and Reading meeting.
-We hope you found it useful.
-Please click the link below to find the presentation we shod so that you can access the material shared.
+Please click the link below to find the presentation we showed at our autumn term reading meeting so that you can access the material shared.
 If you have any questions please feel free to come and talk to us.

 The children all have a Home Handwriting Book.
 This is so that as homework you can help them practice the letter formation of the phonemes we have learnt in that week.
 Below is a link to a presentation showing how the letter formation we use.
 We have talked with the children about letters always starting on the line, and we have been using the phrase 'lead in' before reading the phonics patter that goes with the letter e.g. for 's', "lead in and slither down the snake".